 Once in the server's WOW!
 Moment directory, the user will be able to right-click on any mp4 files generated by the True360 system and have the option to open the True360 Desktop Application to publish that video.
-If the user decides to publish a video, a True360 branded stamp and several mp4 metadata fields will automatically be attached to it and the video will be published to the platform of choice.
+If the user decides to publish a video, several mp4 metadata fields will automatically be attached to it and the video will be published to the platform of choice.
 From this context menu the user will also be able to send True360 personalized support requests as well as configure their social media account configurations..